 “Everybody is riding the 5G hype train right now, but when you break it down in to the characteristics of density, efficiency and power/performance, then 802.11ax checks all those boxes,” says Vavpetic.

 That said, there are specific use-cases where one is more suitable than the other.
-For example, 5G networks operating in the higher spectrum may be best for high bandwidth and low latency use cases, such as in line of site applications.
+For example, 5G networks operating in the higher spectrum may be best for high bandwidth and low latency use cases, such as in line-of-sight applications.
 However, 5G is also susceptible to interference at higher frequencies.

 “The minute you start putting those devices in motion and they start experiencing disruptive objects in the radio frequency environment, then 5G service starts to falter,” says Vavpetic.